Southwestern Athletic Conference: History

-In 1920, athletic officials from six Texas HBCUs — C.H.
-Fuller of Bishop College, Red Randolph and C.H.
-Patterson of Paul Quinn College, E.G. Evans, H.J.
-Evans and H.J.
-Starns of Prairie View A&M, D.C.
-Fuller of Texas College and G. Whitte Jordan of Wiley College — met in Houston to discuss common interests.
+In 1920, athletic officials from six Texas HBCUs — C. H. Fuller of Bishop College, Red Randolph and C. H. Patterson of Paul Quinn College, E. G. Evans, H. J. Evans and H. J. Starns of Prairie View A&M, D. C. Fuller of Texas College and G. Whitte Jordan of Wiley College, now Wiley University — met in Houston to discuss common interests.
 At this meeting, they agreed to form a new league, the SWAC.

 Paul Quinn became the first of the original members to withdraw from the league in 1929.
 When Langston University of Oklahoma was admitted into the conference two years later, it began the migration of state-supported institutions into the SWAC.
 Southern University entered the ranks in 1934, followed by Arkansas AM&N (now the University of Arkansas at Pine Bluff) in 1936 and Texas Southern University in 1954.

 Rapid growth in enrollment of the state-supported schools made it difficult for the church-supported schools to finance their athletics programs and one by one they fell victim to the growing prowess of the state-supported colleges.
 Huston–Tillotson (formerly Samuel Huston) withdrew from the conference in 1954, Bishop in 1956, and Langston in 1957—one year before the admittance of two more state-supported schools: Grambling College and Jackson State College.
 The enter-exit cycle continued in 1962 when Texas College withdrew, followed by the admittance of Alcorn A&M (now Alcorn State University) that same year.
 Wiley left in 1968, the same year Mississippi Valley State College entered.
 Arkansas AM&N exited in 1970 and Alabama State University entered in 1982.
 Arkansas–Pine Bluff (formerly Arkansas AM&N) rejoined the SWAC on July 1, 1997, regaining full-member status one year later.
 Alabama A&M University became the conference's tenth member when it became a full member in September 1999 after a one-year period as an affiliate SWAC member.
-Most of the former SWAC members that have left the conference are currently a part of the Red River Athletic Conference of the NAIA.
+Most of the former SWAC members that have left the conference are currently a part of the HBCU Athletic Conference of the NAIA.

 On 3 September 2020, the SWAC had announced that there would be a division realignment with the additions of Florida A&M University and Bethune-Cookman University beginning with the 2021–22 academic year; which both would compete in the SWAC East, while Alcorn State would be moving to the SWAC West.